AxisCommunications/acap-runtime/CONTRIBUTING.md

 ## I have a question

-Before you ask a question, it is best to search for existing [issues][issues] and [discussions][discussions] that might help you.
+Before you ask a question, it is best to search for existing [issues][issues] that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in this issue.
 It is also advisable to search the internet for answers first.

-If you then still feel the need to ask a question and need clarification, we recommend the following:
+If you then still feel the need to ask a question and need clarification, please follow the steps in [Reporting bugs](#reporting-bugs).

-- Create a [discussion][discussions_new].
-- Provide as much context as you can about what you're running into.
-- Provide project and platform versions, depending on what seems relevant.

-We will then take care of the discussion as soon as possible.

 ## I want to contribute